DeCeccoLAB/QIIME2-MultiRegion-Microbiome-Pipeline/mock_example/README.md

 ```
 bash script.sh
 ```
-this command will create 6 folders and generate the manifest files for this example

 now we can proceed with the import, first ensure you have activated the QIIME2 environment
 ```